essenius/FitNesseFitSharpSelenium/README.md

 ## Appium

 If you want to use Appium Desktop (https://appium.io) install that.
 Only Appium 2 is supported.
-You might also need to configure an emulated Android device; Three variables of use here:
+You might also need to configure an emulated Android device; Two variables of use here:
 * `AppiumServer`: the URL for Appium
 * `AndroidDevice`: the ID of the Android device you want to test with.